felixgr/secure-ios-app-dev/README.md

 > **Audit tip:** Check the output of Xcode’s "Build & Analyze"

+### Hardening: Check that support for third party keyboards is disabled

+By default, iOS8+ allows third-party applications to override the built-in keyboard with may leak keystrokes or words to untrusted parties.
+Depending on the application risk profile, this may be both a Security and Compliance issue.
+This is how it can be [disabled in Swift](https://stackoverflow.com/questions/34863291/how-does-one-disable-third-party-keyboards-in-swift).

 ## Network-level issues

 ### Networking: Use GTMSessionFetcher communication securely